 To answer these questions, you need to do good ol' research.
 Ask your customers what they use your tool for.
 Run a survey, conduct several dozens of calls, run a Clearbit through your customer base.
 Enrich the sales data you already have and see who your customers are.

 And before you do this, get inspired by a couple of SaaS companies with disclosed and undisclosed pricing models.
+Selecting the right pricing model based on thorough research and customer insights can give your business a significant competitive advantage.

 Servicenow is a workflow system for enterprises.
 They communicate whom their tool is made for on different landing pages.

 NetSuite is a multi-industry corporate ERP.
-Landing pages present the tool's value and invite visitors to talk to sales representatives.
+Landing pages present the tool’s value and invite visitors to talk to sales representatives.
+For complex solutions like NetSuite, a feature based pricing model could be used, allowing customers to pay based on the specific modules or features they need.

 DocuSign is an online signature platform with visible pricing.
-Like similar mass-scale tools, they have both disclosed prices for freelancers/SMB's and hidden for the enterprise.
+Like similar mass-scale tools, they have both disclosed prices for freelancers/SMB’s and hidden for the enterprise.
+DocuSign uses a per user pricing model, where customers are charged based on the number of users, making costs predictable and scalable for different business sizes.

 Here are the key takeaways in the “to disclose or not do disclose” discussion: